yashpatil04/Python/README.md

 # Python
-This my Python for development Repository
+This is my Python for development Repository